abajwa-hw/single-view-demo/singleview-psql-advanced-23.md

   ![Image](../master/screenshots/lab/ambari-mktg1-user-2.png?raw=true)
   ![Image](../master/screenshots/lab/ambari-mktg1-user-3.png?raw=true)

   - Note in a real scenario, these users would be part of LDAP/AD and Ambari would simply authenticate against it.

+- At this point, you should be able to login to Ambari as either it1 or mktg1 users

 ----------------